lakshmankumar12/nixPowerToolNotes/bashNotes.md

 * this is a shell builtin
 * this annoyingly is different in bash and zsh.
 Notably:
     * `-a` is assign to arr in bash, while its `-A` in zsh
+* `-d delim` will continue reading until delim instead of newline.
+    * useing empty  will go on till EOF

 bash:
 ```sh